Do you want to stay logged in?

 Procedure:

-Heat 6 gal RO strike water to 165 F. Add CACL2, Gypsum, and Termamyl to strike water.
+Heat 6 gal RO strike water to 165 F. Add CACL2, Gypsum, and Termamyl SC DS to strike water.
 Mash in grains.
 Temperature should drop, but you should stir for a second, then maybe even recirculate, until it gets down to 155F at least, then add SEBamyl L. Then recirculate for 90 minutes at 150F after you stir in the SEBamyl L thoroughly.

 Ferment at 66F until gravity is below 1.013.
 Cold Crash to 35F (option to add Biofine when you crash).
 Also option to add 1 oz Willamette dry hop before you cold crash for 2-3 days. would require additional racking before cold crashing.
+Yeast nutrients per dosing and time addition recommendations.

 Source:

-Copyright © 2024 Gluten Free Home Brewing
+Copyright © 2026 Gluten Free Home Brewing

 Privacy Policy